matipacz/Test/README.md

-# This is DaCoolOne's code compressing code, that was itself compressed
+# This is DaCoolOne's code compressing code, that was itself compressed, and renamed as to reflect this madness properly